NozhaF/e-learning-forensics/README.md

 2022-10-17: The course on line in CLP4NET is in this moment the non-interactive version.

+The new version of the course is built in Articulate Rise, combined with animated and interactive elements created in Articulate Storyline.

-The first module of the new version of the course can be previewed [here](https:// IAEA-Physics-neutrons.github.io/e-learning-forensics)
+A preview of the first module of the new course is available [here](https://IAEA-Physics-neutrons.github.io/e-learning-forensics)

 A sample interactive activity created with Articulate Storyline can be found [here](https://nozhaf.github.io/FingerprintMinutiae/)